jhuangscnu/BrainPrint_WST-CAA/README.md

 # BrainPrint_WST-CAA
-code for WST-CAA BrainPrint recognition, will be public available with the paper published.
+code for WST-CAA BrainPrint recognition, will be made public available with publication of the corresponding paper.